Department of Medical and Clinical Genetics

 The Department of Medical and Clinical Genetics provides basic education in medicine and dentistry with three courses whose scope is two credits each.

-The Medical Genetics I course is organised in the autumn term of the third year of studies.
+The Medical Genetics I (MED-32) course is organised in the autumn term of the third year of studies.
 The primary goal of the course is to provide the latest information on the structure of the genome, the identification of hereditary diseases and the use of gene tests in clinical diagnostics.
 The course consists of lectures, group instruction and patient appointments.

 The topics explored in the lectures include the following: